selfstudyjiao/android-apps-crawler/repo/databases/README.md

-SQLite database files will be stored in this directory.
+Mongo database files will be stored in this directory.